longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 46: City Dialog - Top Center

-Moving to the center-left segment highlighted in Figure 47.
+Moving to the center left segment highlighted in Figure 47.
 You will see two tabs: :guilabel:`Production` and :guilabel:`Governor`.
-Figure 47 is showing the information on the :guilabel:`Production` tab.
+Figure 47 shows the information that you can find on the :guilabel:`Production` tab.
 You can see how much gold it will cost to buy the current item being produced.
-If you click on the :guilabel:`Buy` button, a dialog will pop up asking if you are sure.
-Clicking :guilabel:`Ok` will execute the buy order and clicking :guilabel:`Cancel` will cancel the buy order.
+If you click on the :guilabel:`Buy` button, a confirmation dialog will appear.
 In Figure 47's example a :improvement:`Granary` is being constructed for a total cost of 30 shields (production).
 The city has produced net 17 of 30 needed shields and at its current rate of net +4 production will take 4 turns to complete.
 The player for this example has also added multiple items to the work list.
 When the :improvement:`Granary` is finished, the city will start